tlourey/tlourey.github.io/_posts/2025-01-18-ms-sentinel-syslog-and-cef.md

 - Monitoring
 - Security
 - Azure
-description: "3 clowns, 2 of which are brothers, looking to stich you up with rubbish message, or complexity."
+description: "4 clowns, 2 of which are brothers, looking to stich you up with rubbish messages, complexity, just to be tools."
 published: false
 preview: ""
 draft: true